The One Thing Every Room Needs (But Most Are Missing)

 - the eye knows where to rest

-- the atmosphere holds together
+- the structure holds together

 It’s Not About Size or Impact